grace-notes/website/contents/topics/life-of-christ.md

 church, entering house after house, and dragging off men and women, he would put them in prison.”

-· And yet Paul went on to be the great apostle.
+&bull; And yet Paul went on to be the great apostle.

-· This is also the great example of the principle of persecution as divine guidance.
+&bull; This is also the great example of the principle of persecution as divine guidance.
 If persecutors make so much trouble for you that you must move on, then God has someone somewhere else that is positive to the gospel.